russell-n/theape/ape/plugins/apeplugin.rst

    Operator "1" o- "1..*" Operation
    Operation "1" o- "1..*" Leaf

-The `Hortator`, `Operator` and `Operation` aren't functionally different but they catch different levels of exceptions so that there can be a certain level of self-recovery and error handling.
+The `Hortator`, `Operator` and `Operation` are instances of the Composite and so aren't functionally different but they catch different levels of exceptions so that there can be a certain level of self-recovery and error handling.
 Each execution of the `ape` will have one `Hortator` composed of `Operators` (one `Operator` per configuration file with an `APE` section).
 Each line in the APE will correspond to an `Operation` composed of `Leafs` (one `Leaf` per item on the comma-separated line).
 Each Leaf is a plugin's product.
 Thus when a plugin is created, the product should inherit from the `Component` class in order to make sure it has the same interface.

 The reason for differentiating the three Composites is to allow different levels of error handling.
 For instance, differentiating `Operation` vs  `Operator`  allows the user to decide on a set of plugins that will be called even if the first set crashes. e.g.::